Crangon crangon: Description

 Adults are typically 30–50 mm long, although individuals up to 90 mm have been recorded.
 The animals have cryptic colouration, being a sandy brown colour, which can be changed to match the environment.

+Crangon is classified in the family Crangonidae, and shares the family's characteristic subchelate first pereiopods (where the movable finger closes onto a short projection rather than a similarly sized, fixed "finger") and short rostrum.

 They live in shallow water, which can also be slightly brackish, and feed nocturnally.
 During the day, they remain buried in the sand to escape predatory birds and fish, with only their antennae protruding.

-Crangon is classified in the family Crangonidae, and shares the family's characteristic subchelate first pereiopods (where the movable finger closes onto a short projection, rather than a similarly sized fixed finger) and short rostrum.